- Cultural Heritage

-- nationalism and identity politics: historical and contemporary patterns in Australia
+- nationalism and identity politics (historical and contemporary patterns)

-- heritage and cultural identity politics in Australia, South East Asia and the Pacific
+- heritage policy and theory (particularly in Australia,, South East Asia, and Pacific settings)

 - Queensland and Sunshine Coast heritage - past, present and future

-Amy is a lecturer in history at the University of the Sunshine Coast, specialising in socio-cultural / architectural history, particularly that relating to the British colonial period, contemporary Scotland, and 19th–21st century Australia.
-Amy is particularly interested exploring these histories through heritage practice and theory, and her recent research has explored heritage policy, cultural diplomacy, identity politics and nationalism.
-Her PhD dissertation, entitled ‘Built heritage and National Identity: Constructing and Promoting Scottishness in the Twenty-First Century,’ was conferred in 2015 (University of Queensland), and investigated several contemporary issues in heritage politics and governance using Scottish case studies and examples.
+Amy is particularly interested in exploring these histories through heritage practice and theory, and her recent research has explored heritage policy, cultural diplomacy, identity politics and nationalism.
+Her PhD, entitled ‘Built heritage and National Identity: Constructing and Promoting Scottishness in the Twenty-First Century,’ was conferred in 2015 (University of Queensland), and investigated several contemporary issues in heritage politics and governance using Scottish (and Scottish diaspora) case studies.

 Prior to her PhD (University of Queensland), Amy completed a MSc at the Edinburgh College of Art (University of Edinburgh) in 19th Century Scottish Tudor Revival architecture.
 Amy has also completed a Graduate Certificate in Tertiary Teaching (Curtin University), and a Bachelor of Arts (Honours 1) in History at the University of Queensland, for which she wrote her dissertation on Victorian-era perceptions of the Tudors in art, architecture and education.

-In 2016 she was awarded an Advancing Quality Teaching award for excellence in teaching at the University of the Sunshine Coast.
+In 2016 she was awarded an Advancing Quality Teaching award for excellence in teaching at the USC.
 She was awarded the International Council for Canadian Studies 2012 Graduate Student Grant for her work in eastern Canada, and the 2012 Guilford Bell Scholarship for her research on Culloden and Bannockburn Visitor Centres and the Robert Burns Birthplace Museum.